-At year-end, the Town maintained two individual governmental funds.
-Information is presented separately in the governmental fund Balance Sheet and in the governmental fund Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund and the Beach Capital Reserve Fund, which are major governmental funds.
+At year-end, the Town maintained three individual governmental funds.
+Information is presented separately in the governmental fund Balance Sheet and in the governmental fund Statement of Revenues, Expenditures, and Changes in Fund Balances for the General Fund, Beach Renourishment Capital Project Fund and the Beach Capital Reserve Fund, which are major governmental funds.

-The Town adopts an annual appropriated budget for its General Fund.
-A budgetary comparison statement has been provided for the General Fund to demonstrate compliance with this budget.
+The Town adopts an annual appropriated budget for its General Fund and Beach Capital Reserve Fund.
+A budgetary comparison statement has been provided for to demonstrate compliance with this budget.
+The Town adopts a project budget for the Beach Renourishment Capital Project Fund.